Bournemouth: Notable people

-A number of famous people came from Bournemouth.
+Many famous people have come from Bournemouth.
 Tony Hancock lived for most of his early life in hotels in Bournemouth run by his parents.

-A number of actors came from Bournemouth, including Juliette Kaplan from the BBC comedy Last of the Summer Wine, Ray Lonnen from the series The Sandbaggers (1978–80), Alison Newman, actress who played Hazel Bailey in Footballers' Wives and DI Samantha Keeble in EastEnders.
-Jack Donnelly (born 1985) actor, played the role of Jason in the BBC series Atlantis and Sophie Rundle (born 1988) actress, portrayed Ada Shelby in the BBC One series Peaky Blinders and Ben Hardy (born 1991) actor, played Peter Beale in EastEnders.
+A number of actors came from Bournemouth, including Juliette Kaplan from the BBC comedy Last of the Summer Wine; Ray Lonnen from the series The Sandbaggers (1978–80); Alison Newman, actress who played Hazel Bailey in Footballers' Wives and DI Samantha Keeble in EastEnders; Jack Donnelly (born 1985), actor, who played the role of Jason in the BBC series Atlantis; Sophie Rundle (born 1988), actress, portrayed Ada Shelby in the BBC One series Peaky Blinders and Ben Hardy (born 1991), actor, who played Peter Beale in EastEnders.
 Renowned actors Christian Bale and Millie Bobby Brown both lived in Bournemouth for parts of their childhood.
+The film actor Stewart Granger lived in Bournemouth, with his home being marked by a blue plaque.

 Women's rights and temperance campaigner Emily Langton Massingberd (1847–1897) built and sometime lived in the Red House, now the Langtry Manor Hotel in Bournemouth.
-Authors Radclyffe Hall (1880–1943) poet and author, who wrote The Well of Loneliness a groundbreaking work in lesbian literature came from Bournemouth and Dilys Powell (1901–1995) journalist, film critic of The Sunday Times for over fifty years went to school there.
+Authors Radclyffe Hall (1880–1943) poet and author, who wrote The Well of Loneliness a groundbreaking work in lesbian literature came from Bournemouth, and Dilys Powell (1901–1995) journalist, film critic of The Sunday Times for over fifty years, went to school there.
 Primatologist and anthopologist Jane Goodall (1934-2025) lived in later life in Bournemouth.

-Patrick Ensor (1946–2007) editor of Guardian Weekly from 1993 to 2007 also came from Bournemouth.
+Patrick Ensor (1946–2007), editor of The Guardian Weekly from 1993 to 2007, also came from Bournemouth.